AdamGuidarini/MediTrak/README.md

 ### Planned:

-  + Improvements to MainActivity - Allow the user to see medications from previous and future weeks.
 + Cancel medication - Medication will no longer be scheduled but notes an other related data will not be deleted.
   + Database Cleaner - Delete doses for medications whose schedules have been changed.
   + User interface improvements.
   + Mark a medication as take from it's notification.